Goodbye Earth

-Goodbye Earth (Korean: 종말의 바보) is an upcoming South Korean streaming television series written by Jung Sung-joo, directed by Kim Jin-min, and starring Yoo Ah-in, Ahn Eun-jin, Jeon Sung-woo and Kim Yoon-hye.
-It is scheduled to be released on Netflix in the fourth quarter of 2023.
+Goodbye Earth (Korean: 종말의 바보) is a 2024 South Korean sci-fi dystopian television series written by Jung Sung-joo, directed by Kim Jin-min, and starring Ahn Eun-jin, Yoo Ah-in, Jeon Sung-woo and Kim Yoon-hye, based on the novel of the same name by Kōtarō Isaka.
+It was released on Netflix on April 26, 2024, and received generally negative reviews.